bywords/directed_sentiment_analysis/README.md

-# Directed Sentiment Analysis in Political News
+# Directed Sentiment Analysis in News Text

 This repository provides a dataset and code for inferring sentiment relationships between political entities in news text.